eclipse-openj9/openj9-docs/docs/xgc.md

 ### `concurrentScavenge`

-**(Linux on Z and z/OS only)**
+**(64-bit: not AIX or Linux on IBM Power Systems)**

         -Xgc:concurrentScavenge

-: This option is supported only on the 64-bit VM with the Generational Concurrent (`gencon`) garbage collection policy.
-When this mode is enabled, the VM attempts to reduce GC pause-times for response-time sensitive, large heap applications.
-This option is supported only on IBM z14&trade; hardware and the following software:
+: This option supports pause-less garbage collection mode.
+If you set this option, the VM attempts to reduce GC pause times for response-time sensitive, large-heap applications.

+    The following restrictions apply:

+    - The Generational Concurrent ([`gencon`](xgcpolicy.md)) garbage collection policy must be used.<br/>(This is the default policy.)

+    - Compressed references must be used.
+See [`-Xcompressedrefs`](xcompressedrefs.md).<br/>(Compressed references are enabled by default when the maximum heap size ([-Xmx](xms.md)) &le; 57 GB.
+The concurrent scavenge option is ignored if the maximum heap size is &gt; 57 GB.)

+    <i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note: Linux on Z and z/OS**

+    This option is supported on IBM z14&trade; hardware running the following software:

     Operating systems:

     - z/OS V2R3
     - z/OS V2R2 and [APAR OA51643](http://www.ibm.com/support/docview.wss?uid=isg1OA51643).
     - RHEL 7.5 (minimum kernel level 4.14)
     - Ubuntu 18.04 (minimum kernel level 4.15)

     Hypervisors:

     - IBM z/VM 6.4 with [APAR VM65987](http://www-01.ibm.com/support/docview.wss?uid=isg1VM65987)
     - KVM solutions with QEMU 2.10 or later and minimum host kernel level 4.12 (for example, RHEL 7.5 with kernel level 4.14)

     If these requirements are not met, the option is ignored.

     <i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note:** On z/OS, the virtual storage used might exceed the Java maximum heap size.
-Set the z/OS memory limit, specified by **ulimit -M**, to a larger value than the maximum heap size.
+Set the z/OS memory limit, specified by `ulimit -M`, to a larger value than the maximum heap size.

 ### `dnssExpectedTimeRatioMaximum`